Joining St. Mary’s

 Offer letters are sent out in April for the new academic year in September

 All admissions for Reception to Year 6 are managed by Manchester City Council.

-In year admissions are requests for a school place in any year group that are made outside the normal timescales, that is, after the beginning of the autumn term.
-If your child currently attends another school within the UK, you will need a transfer form that you must fill out and then have the headteacher from your child's current school sign.
+In-year admissions are requests for a school place in any year group that are made outside the normal timescales, that is, after the beginning of the autumn term.
+If your child currently attends another school within the UK, you will need a transfer form.
+You must fill out the form and have the headteacher from your child's current school sign it.

 In Year Admissions for Year 6 pupils

-Children are referred to PIYFAP for a number of reasons and through a number of routes.
-Year 6 cases where a child is new to the city or is out of school (OOS) are identified by the Admissions team at application stage, although other issues such as Behaviour, Disability or Medical Needs may become apparent during the caseworker completing the profile.
+Children are referred to PIYFAP (Primary In Year Fair Access Policy) for a number of reasons and through a number of routes.
+Year 6 cases where a child is new to the city or is out of school (OOS) are identified by the Admissions Team at the application stage.
 The Education Caseworkers identify those children where Elective Home Education (EHE) is unsuitable and the child needs to go back into mainstream schooling.